ENIGMA-infra/ENIGMA-PD/README.md

 For more information on fMRIPrep, see the [fMRIPrep documentation](https://fmriprep.org/en/stable/)

 ### Setting up configuration
 Make sure that you have the fMRIPrep container stored in the containers folder that you reference to in your global config file.

+Next, we will need to install the fMRIPrep pipeline within Nipoppy.
+Read more about this step [here](https://github.com/ENIGMA-PD/FS7/blob/main/docs/getting_ENIGMA-PD_pipeline_config_files.md).
-Next, open the global config file and check whether the correct fMRIPrep version is included under `PROC_PIPELINES`.
+Once the pipeline is installed, open the global config file and check whether the correct fMRIPrep version is included under `PIPELINE_VARIABLES`.
+The following paths should also be replaced here:
+- `<FREESURFER_LICENSE_FILE>` (required to run FreeSurfer)
+- `<TEMPLATEFLOW_HOME>` (see below section on Templateflow) You can get a FreeSurfer licence for free at [the FreeSurfer website](https://surfer.nmr.mgh.harvard.edu/registration.html).

+#### Clarifications about Templateflow

+[Templateflow](https://www.templateflow.org/) is a library of neuroimaging templates (e.g. `MNI152NLin2009cAsym`) used by several popular processing pipelines, including fMRIPrep (which we are using to run FreeSurfer 7) and MRIQC.

+By default the templates are stored in `~/.templateflow`, but in general it is a good idea to store them somewhere more central/visible, so that the same templates can be used by different people in a research group.
+Another reason to specify another path is that the home directory often has limited storage on some servers.
+  - In the Nipoppy global config file, `<PATH_TO_TEMPLATEFLOW_DIRECTORY>` should be replaced by the *path to an empty directory*, possibly in a similar location as (parallel to) the container store directory.

+The first time fMRIPrep is run, it will attempt to download templates to the Templateflow directory, which will require the computer to be connected to the internet.
+If you are running fMRIPRep on a cluster where compute nodes do not have access to the Internet, see [here](https://fmriprep.org/en/24.1.1/faq.html#how-do-you-use-templateflow-in-the-absence-of-access-to-the-internet) and feel free to reach out to us for help.

 ### Run pipeline
 Finally, simply run the following line of code, specifying the path to your dataset root.